-- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2014 to 2016, performance has been above the national average and results in IGCSE examinations have overall been similar to worldwide norms.
-Results in IGCSE biology, science double award, English, literature, and music have been higher than worldwide norms - 2.4 In the sixth form, A-level results in the years 2014 to 2016 have been above the national average. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE, in the years 2015 to 2017, performance has been above the national average for maintained schools.
+Results in IGCSEs have been higher than worldwide norms. - 2.4 In the sixth form, A-level results in the years 2015 to 2017 have been in line with the national average for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.